apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Homogenous Developers:

 The current list of developers from several different companies plus many independent volunteers, but the most of committers are from Baidu.
 The developers are geographically concentrated in China now.
-They are experienced with working in a distributed environment in other open source project, e.g. OpenStack.
+They are experienced with working in a distributed environment in other open source projects, e.g. OpenStack.

 #### Reliance on Salaried Developers: